 At that time, the prophet Elijah stood up and denounced the sin of the people, and the hypocrisy of the royal family.
+Infuriated by such idolatry, Elijah made the prophets of Baal, the god of Jezebel, killed by the sword.
 Unhappy, the queen threatened the prophet's life and wanted to kill him.
-In order to protect his life, Elijah fled in the desert to find refuge at the cave of the mountain of the Lord where he was to meet God.
+To protect his life, Elijah fled in the desert to find refuge at the cave of the mountain of the Lord where he was to meet God.